So, What Exactly Is Vagabonding?

 When you choose to go live life instead of watching others do it, you won’t need a giant television.
 If your car already runs fine, do you really need a new one?
 The same applies to your smartphone.
 For the average cost of a new smartphone, you could literally live and play on an island in Southeast Asia for a month or longer.
 Sure, you have to have a phone, but does it need to be upgraded this year?

 Financing vagabonding is simply a matter of adjusting priorities so that gaining life experience comes first.
 Many of the travelers I have met were poor university students who managed to stay on the road for years!

 Budget destinations such as Asia, Africa, and South America are full of adventure and culture but cost a fraction of what you probably spend to live daily at home.
 For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for a week in Southeast Asia!
 Here is an example of my costs for two days in Bangkok.

 How to Get Started Vagabonding?

 Making the decision to bow out of the Rat Race is the first and most important step.
 Stop spending money on material things (that includes travel gadgets!).
 Instead, grab a copy of Vagabonding for some inspiration.
 Next, schedule a travel coaching session to chat so that we can discuss your plans and how to get you on the road to a new life!

-If you’re serious about becoming a digital nomad, keep an eye out for new escape course releases on my Science of Escape site.
+If you’re serious about becoming a digital nomad or escaping corporate culture, keep an eye out for new escape course releases on my Science of Escape site.